roblanf/sarscov2phylo/tree_estimation.md

 ## Methods for updating the tree

 Once we have a model and a tree, we can try updating the tree.
 But since the tree is so large, it will help to fix the model parameters first.
 We'll also use the best tree as our starting tree.
+I use four threads here as raxml-ng helpfully told me how to guess roughly the right number of threads for this data.

 ```
 # try with fast